timboudreau/jnpm/README.md

       "repositories" : ["http://timboudreau.com/builds/plugin/repository/everything/"]
     }

-My purpose in writing it is to extend the NetBeans NodeJS plugin able to easily run NodeJS applications in AvatarJS when the project uses Java libraries.
-And doing it through npm, utilizing the native project metadata of a NodeJS project is the right way to do it (there is a plugin already that will run AvatarJS stuff with Ant, but the projects aren't set up well for native NodeJS and using Ant to run NodeJS code is just weird).
+My purpose in writing it is to extend the [NetBeans NodeJS plugin](https://github.com/timboudreau/nb-nodejs) to easily run NodeJS applications in AvatarJS and let those projects use Java libraries.
+And to do it in a non-NetBeans specific way that could work on the command-line or with any other IDE.

+Doing it through npm, utilizing the native project metadata of a NodeJS project is the right way to do it (there is a plugin already that will run AvatarJS stuff with Ant, but the projects aren't set up well for native NodeJS and using Ant to run NodeJS code is just weird).